-Several network security tools are in use which help provide enhanced reliability for Resnet.
+Several network security tools are in use which helps provide enhanced reliability for Resnet.
 There are a number of network gateway devices, such as Packeteer and Interspect that screen for illegal applications or activities consistent with virus activity.
 The Cisco Clean Access product enforces basic personal computer hygiene.
 Anti Virus software is required, which further enhances personal computer hygiene.
 While these are common requirements in an enterprise computing environment, they may at first pose an obstacle for the home user.
 ECSU Information Technology Services (ITS) is committed to helping the Resnet computer user succeed in this enterprise environment.

-Local services such as the Blackboard Vista course management system, student E-mail, on-line course registration, anti-virus software, and directions for self directed help are all available on line even when the PC is blocked or quarantined.
+Local services such as the Blackboard Vista course management system, student E-mail, on-line course registration, anti-virus software, and directions for self-directed help are all available online even when the PC is blocked or quarantined.

 Last updated: 30 Sep, 2019